mucommander/mucommander/readme.txt

 - Actions relying on a file operation that is not supported by the current folder's filesystem are now disabled contextually.
 - Optimized the opening of Zip files.
+- Mac OS X: updated JavaApplicationStub and Info.plist to enable 64-bit operation on x86_64 architecture.

 Localization:
 -

 Bug fixes:
-- "Round displayed file sizes" checkbox does sometimes not toggle correctly (ticket #328)
+- "Round displayed file sizes" checkbox does sometimes not toggle correctly (ticket #328).
-- Single click on the file table treated as double click (ticket #321)
+- Single click on the file table treated as double click (ticket #321).
 - Fixed 'startup_error' message that wasn't properly localized.
 - Fixed 7zip files left open after being browsed (#334).
+- Mac OS X: raised the maximum memory that can be allocated to 128MB, to cope with directories that contain more than 80K files (#332).

 Known issues:
 - Some translations are not up-to-date.
 Refer to